Welcome to the Benefits Home page, your resource for information about the benefit packages offered by Lawrence Tech!

 Lawrence Technological University privacy polices, established to comply with state and federal laws, apply to everyone employed by the University.
 The Notice of Privacy Practices Policy details our privacy practices and your rights with respect to the handling of your personal health information in accordance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA).

 To comply with the Affordable Care Act, beginning with the 2015 tax year, certain employers including Lawrence Technological University (LTU) must provide a federal form (referred to as a Form 1095-C) to all full-time employees or individuals entitled to coverage.
-The IRS recently extended the form distribution deadline to March 31, 2016.
-Please refer to the HR newsletter for important details about 2015 tax filing when you have or have not received the 1095 forms from LTU and your health plan provider.
+The IRS recently extended the form distribution deadline for 2016 reporting to March 2, 2017.
+Please refer to the HR newsletter for important details about 2016 tax filing when you have or have not received the 1095 forms from LTU and your health plan provider.

 New Health Insurance Marketplace Coverage Notice